APHRC-DSE/INSPIRE-Mental-Health-Project-Integrating-and-Harmonizing-Longitudinal-Data/src/A. staging database/README.md

 Any Metadata for subsequent data received from primary collection sites will be added to the tables.

-Metadata for the 14 population longitudinal studies can be found in the [2. metadata](./2.%20metadata) folder.
+Metadata for the 14 population longitudinal can be found in the [2. metadata](./2.%20metadata) folder.

 ## 3. ETL from source data to staging